uni-notes/uni-notes/docs/CS_Electives/Data_Mining/02_Data.md

+# Data

 Data can be anything.
-It depends on the data engineer on what the input and output data is.
+It depends on the data engineer on what the input and output data is

+Data = results of measurement

+- Definition of measurand (quantity being measured)
+- Measurement value
+  - number
+  - unit

+- Experimental context
+  - Test method
+  - sampling technique
+  - environment

+- Estimate of uncertainty
+  - Measurement uncertainty: estimate of dispersion of measurement values around true value
+  - Context uncertainty: uncertainty of controlled and uncontrolled input parameters
+- Metrology/Measurement model: science of measurement; theory, assumptions and definitions used in making measurement

 ## Types